 For more details on parking in Wells-next-the-Sea see our Visiting By Car page.

-The Lynx operated 36 Coastliner service drops off on Freeman Street, by the old Ark Royal, which is the closest bus service for Wells Beach.
+The Lynx operated 36 Coastliner service drops off on Freeman Street which is the closest bus service for Wells Beach.
 From there you can walk along the raised Beach Walk (running alongside Beach Road) down to the beach, about 1.7km (1.1mi).

-Alternatively, during high season, you can catch the 10¼” gauge Wells Harbour Railway from the top of Beach Road by the recreation field (Harbour Station) down to the beach (Pinewoods Station).
+Alternatively, during high season, you can catch the Wells Beach Bus from the top of Beach Road by the recreation field down to the beach.

 Other bus services drop off at The Buttlands in the centre of town, including the Sanders Coaches operated Coasthopper service.
 This adds an additional 400m to the journey.